 Beautiful – Daughters want to know that they are beautiful.
 The father that can express her beauty in a way that no other can express is what she needs.
 Beauty is not skin deep, it is the very core of how we think of ourselves.
 The self-esteem that is established in young women is a direct correlation of the beauty the father expresses to his daughter.

 Accepted – This help to tell her that she is accepted no matter what she looks likes or how she acts.
 It is unconditional.
 Even if she gets into trouble, she knows that her dad will love her no matter what.
 Doesn’t mean that the father has to be ok with the actions, but the actions do not define the daughter.
 The father’s love defines the daughter.

 Pursued – This tells them they are valued.
 They are worth pursuing.
 A daughter wants to be pursued by her father.
 She wants him to catch her and tell her she is safe.
 Sometimes a daughter will demonstrate that she doesn’t want her father around, but that is to see if he really loves her by pursuing even if it is difficult.

 The father-daughter relationship can be the most important relationship women will have in their lives.
 It will set the very foundation of future relationships with men including their husbands and sons.
 Her respect for others and her husband will be instilled by her father.
 Self-esteem will be forged during those play times and doing school work together.
 It will never be one or two big events that determine the relationship between a daughter and her father; it will be the tried and true method of spending time together and experiencing life.

 NOTE: you can freely redistribute this resource, electronically or in print, provided you leave the authors contact information below intact.

-Author: Jim Hinder, BS & Editor Jada Collins, MS, MA is an Orlando Based Family Counselors
+Author: Jim Hinder, MS & Editor Jada Collins, MS, LMHC is an Orlando Based Family Counselors